Joecontrair/Joecontrair.github.io/Personal/NormalPosts/MathStuff.md

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script> <br/>
 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>
 ```
 This will allow you to use LaTex formatting in your html/markdown files.
-Now if you wish to change the delimiters that it will use, like to the ones Obsidian uses ($ $), than you can place this:
+Now if you wish to change the delimiters that it will use, like to the ones Obsidian uses ($ $), than you can place this in head as well:
  ```js
         <script>
             window.MathJax = {